3-Month-Old Baby Development: Getting Into a Groove

 Ear infections.
 Though older babies are more likely to experience ear infections, it's not unknown for a three-month-old infant to have one of these.
 If your baby seems irritable or fussy all of a sudden, especially at night, and may be running a fever, contact their doctor.

 Rashes and eczema.
 If you see red, itchy, scaly patches of skin in the crooks of your baby’s elbows and knees, it could be eczema.
-Check in with your baby's doctor if you see these patches, or if your 3-month-old baby has red rashes or peeling skin.
+Check in with your baby's doctor if you see these patches, or if your 3-month-old baby has a rash or peeling skin.

 Reflux.
-Spitting up a small amount of milk after feeding or being burped is normal, and often happens within the hour after feeding.
+Spitting up a small amount of milk after feeding or being burped is normal and often happens within an hour after feeding.
 However, if your baby seems irritable during feedings or shows some other signs of being ill, contact their doctor.

 Baby Massage

 You may be wondering if there’s anything you can do to promote health and wellness beyond your baby’s regular playtime activities.
 Some babies enjoy the relaxation and bonding that comes from a baby massage.
-This activity can help strengthen your bond with your baby while reducing their stress levels, and possibly decrease crying.
+This activity can help strengthen your bond with your baby while reducing their stress levels and possibly decreasing crying.

 Your baby’s doctor or health visitor may have some specific advice, but here are some basic steps to follow: